quiltt/quiltt-nextjs-template/README.md

   pnpm dev
   ```

-  Open [`http://localhost:3000`](http://localhost:3000) with your browser to see the result.
+  Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Project Structure

-- /src/app: Next.js app router pages
+- `/src/app`: Next.js app router pages
-- /src/components: Reusable React components
+- `/src/components`: Reusable React components
-- /src/generated: Generated GraphQL types
+- `/src/generated`: Generated GraphQL types
-- /src/hooks: Custom React hooks
+- `/src/hooks`: Custom React hooks
-- /src/lib: Utility functions and shared logic
+- `/src/lib`: Utility functions and shared logic

 ## Customization

-You can start customizing the template by modifying the components in the src/app directory.
-The project uses Tailwind CSS for styling, which can be configured in the tailwind.config.js file.
+You can start customizing the template by modifying the components in the `src/app` directory.
+The project uses Tailwind CSS for styling, which can be configured in the `tailwind.config.ts` file.

 ## Learn More